 As carrots grow, natural sugars develop through photosynthesis and are stored in the root.
-When days are warm and nights cool, carrots make sugar during the day, but don’t expend that sugar energy at night.
+When days are warm and nights cool, carrots make sugar during the day but do not expend that sugar energy at night.
 In other words, the carrot grows sweeter.
-(When nights are warm–60°F or greater, carrots respire and burn but sugar energy.)
+(When nights are warm–60°F/15.6°F or greater, carrots respire and burn sugar energy; sweetness is not enhanced.)

 Carrots are sweetest when they mature at the time of year when the days are warm and the nights are cool.
 As well, the best time to harvest a carrot is at the end of a warm day as it finishes manufacturing new sugars through photosynthesis.

-In the life of a carrot, terpenoids-driven taste come first and, in time, are balanced with sugar flavors.
+In the life of a carrot, terpenoids-driven taste comes first and, in time, is balanced with sugar flavors.
 The sweet carroty flavor is the perfect combination of terpenoids and sugars.

 Cooking breaks down the terpenoids in carrots and at the same time releases natural sugars.
 Cooked carrots will be sweeter than raw carrots.

 You will find the carrots listed here sweet-flavored if harvest at or before maturity.

 - Bolero: sweet, juicy, crunchy, orange to 7 inches (17cm) long; 75 days to harvest; hybrid.

 - Ithaca: sweet, light taste, deep orange to 7 inches long; 65 days to harvest; hybrid.

 - Little Finger: extra sweet, orange to 3½ inches long; 65 days to harvest; open-pollinated.